Coping with Grief

 A memorial service celebrating his life will be held in the spring, when we can all gather safely.
 In lieu of flowers, donations may be made to his alma mater, Albany Law School, where a scholarship fund is being established in Mr. Pryor’s honor.
 Please make donations directly to: The Albany Law School, Attention Peter M. Pryor Scholarship Fund, 80 New Scotland Ave., Albany, NY 12208.

-in memory of Peter M. Pryor, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Peter M. Pryor, please visit our floral store.